Pauan/fable-getting-started/README.md

 If you want to stop watch mode, just hit the `Enter` key.

-Watch mode is very convenient, and it's also **much** faster, because it only recompiles the files that actually changed, rather than compiling your entire project from scratch.
+Watch mode is very convenient, and it's also **much** faster, because it only recompiles the files that actually changed, rather than recompiling your entire project from scratch.

 After making a minor change to a single `.fs` file, [`yarn`](https://yarnpkg.com/en/docs/cli/install) takes 4,000 milliseconds, but [`yarn run watch`](https://yarnpkg.com/en/docs/cli/run) takes only 40 milliseconds!
-The times may be slower or faster depending on your computer, but watch mode is always faster than a full build.
+The times may be slower or faster depending on your computer, but watch mode is always faster than a full compile.

 Running your project
 ====================